Cibola National Forest

 New Mexico is home to much of the Forest, including the Kiowa National Grassland 136417 acre in Harding, Union, Mora, and Colfax counties, New Mexico.
 The Cibola National Forest's Sandia Ranger District is just east of Albuquerque in Central New Mexico and includes the most visited mountains in the state of New Mexico.
 The Sandia District includes national forest land in eastern Bernalillo and southeastern Sandoval counties, and includes the Sandia Peak Tram and the Sandia Crest National Scenic Byway.
 The Sandia Mountains lie in the northern portion of the District.
 It is here where Congress designated the Sandia Mountain Wilderness (37,200 acres) in 1978.
 The Cibola's Sandia Ranger District also includes the Manzanita Mountains, which stretch south, between the Sandia and the Manzano Mountains.
 The Manzano Mountains are managed by the Cibola National Forest's Mountainair Ranger District.

 View from Sandia Peak, in the Sandia Mountains.
 In the background is Albuquerque, New Mexico.
 In the center is a tramway car moving along the Sandia Peak Tramway.

 The Mountainair Ranger District manages national forestland in Torrance, northwestern Lincoln, and eastern Valencia counties, which are in central New Mexico.
 Within the Mountainair District are the Gallinas Mountains and the Manzano Mountains.
 Congress designated the Manzano Wilderness in 1978.
 The Mount Taylor Ranger District manages land in northern Cibola, southern McKinley, and western Sandoval counties in western New Mexico.
 Mount Taylor and Zuni Mountains are within the Mount Taylor District.

 Overseeing approximately 800,000 acres, the Magdalena Ranger District is the largest of the Cibola National Forest's four mountain districts.
 The Cibola’s Magdalena District manages land in south central New Mexico in western Socorro, northeastern Catron, and northern Sierra counties.
 The Bear Mountains, Datil Mountains, Magdalena Mountains and San Mateo Mountains are all within the Magdalena District.
 There are two Wilderness areas in this District – the Apache Kid (44,626 acres) and the Withington (19,000 acres) Wilderness areas, both of which are in the San Mateo Mountains.
 In addition to the designated Wilderness, the Magdalena Ranger District has 205,972 acres of Inventoried Roadless Areas.
 The Magdalena Ranger District's officers are stationed in the Village of Magdalena.
 The District has roots in the Gila Forest Reserve, created by President William McKinley in 1899, making the U.S. Forest Service the “oldest continuous business in Magdalena.”

 Ecology

 Cibola biomes range from Chihuahuan desert to short grass prairie to piñon-juniper to sub-alpine spruce and fir.
-The region also boasts wildlife as diverse as the biomes they inhabit.
+The region also hosts wildlife as diverse as the biomes they inhabit.